jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   and the test passes

-* ``'first_name'`` appears twice in the test, if I have to change it, I have to make the change in 2 places.
+* ``'first_name'`` appears twice in the test, if I want to change it, I have to make the change in 2 places.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_ I remove the repetition with a variable

   .. code-block:: python